dits-family-cookbook/dits-family-cookbook.github.io/recipes/baking-and-desserts/desserts/johns-yudane-cinnamon-buns.md

 - prepare the yudane the night before
 - add the 200 g flour to a medium sized bowl
 - gently bring milk to a simmer in a small pot.
 Use enough milk to be sure there will be 200 g to add to the flour.
 Consider using about twice the amount, then make a nice milk and honey drink with whatever is left :-)
-- once simmering, immediately add the milk to the flour.
-Stir just enough until no dry flour remains
+- once simmering, immediately measure the 200 g and then add it to the flour.
+Stir quickly, just enough until no dry flour remains
 - immediately cover in plastic wrap
 - let cool, then refrigerate overnight.